 According to E-Verify requirements, an employee who decides to contest the TNC has to make contact with either SSA or DHS within eight federal government working days.
 Employees with SSA TNCs need to visit a local SSA office and DHS TNCs can usually be resolved over the phone.
 Failure to make contact within the eight-day period can lead to a Final Non-Confirmation from the E-Verify system and termination of employment.Learn how to manage the Form I-9 efficiently while limiting exposure to common and costly mistakes and stay in compliance with stipulated timeframes and regulations.

 Changes to E-Verify Requirements Caused by COVID-19

-Updates of E-Verify requirements primarily refer to TNCs, used to detect if the employee’s information submitted from the Form I-9 does not match government records.
+Updates of E-Verify requirements primarily refer to TNCs, used to detect if the employee’s information submitted from Form I-9 does not match government records.
 Resolving TNCs can be complex even under normal circumstances, especially when there is an error in the government systems.
-Now, in response to numerous COVID-19 related closures and social distancing directives, E-Verify requirements have altered.
+Now, in response to numerous COVID-19 related closures and social distancing directives, E-Verify requirements have been altered.
 As a result, the time period given to employees to make initial contact with SSA or DHS has been suspended because of the recent closures of all SSA offices nationwide.
 Temporary changes of E-Verify requirements include: